anniemarlow/four-bar-linkage/README.md

 **functions:** functions.py

-to run the project, use the main file ('four-bar-linkage.ipynb')
+to run the project, use the main file (four-bar-linkage.ipynb)